 The first candle he lit cast very little more than shadows throughout the room.
 Only when he had located and lit all eleven candles with his one did the room become an environment conducive to reason anew.
 The humming had altogether ceased and before him lay nothing but a sickly young man.
 Ablata causa tollitur effectus, spoke the doctor into the light with a grave voice.
 If the cause is taken away, its effects will disappear.

-The doctor dragged a small wood chair from under a desk and took a seat.
+The doctor dragged a small wooden chair from under a desk and took a seat.
 Careful not to cast too many stray glances.
 He cleared the bedside tables from its few vases, from the brim of which, wilting flowers drooped.
 From his case, he withdrew a medical kit, which he unrolled onto the small table.
 The polished silver of his instruments sparkled brightly under the many flickering flames.
 Satisfied, the doctor turned his full attention to his patient.
 He examined facial features and bedding.
 The young man was sweating profusely onto his sheets, in fact, the mattress had begun to mould under him, yet his face revealed very little pain or discomfort.
-The doctor drew the covers away from the young man’s chin unveiling an emaciated and shrivelled body, bare of clothes.
+The doctor drew the covers away from the young man’s chin unveiling an emaciated and shriveled body, bare of clothes.
 One by one, the doctor’s eyes picked out the various outbreaks of urticaria on his patient’s skin.
 Numerous indeed.
 Urticaria, he thought, not at all displeased with the diagnostic.
 Of course, having been bedridden for what seemed like weeks, there was no doubt that a few of the red patches were no more than bedsore.
 He reached out, selected a magnifying glass and, with the help of a candle, fell to his examination.

 There was little that his inspection revealed which defied his diagnostic, though he did think it queer how geometrical some of the eruptions were, under closer inspection.
 He spent much time, hunched over his patient, examining a specific outbreak located between the fourth and fifth ribs near the sternum.
 Odd indeed was the straightness of some of the red swollen protuberances.
 Almost…hexagonal, he thought but did not dare utter.

-The particular area that caught his attentive eye, was at the centre of the affected area.
+The particular area that caught his attentive eye, was at the center of the affected area.
 A minuscule dark sliver was encrusted there, deeply into the skin.
 Blindly, not wanting to lose sight of the foreign object, he reached back, feeling with his hand until he found a pair of flat-nosed forceps.
 The sliver slipped away easily from the transpiring wound and was followed by a filament of a sticky pus-like fluid.
 His magnifying glass failed to expose anything valuable.
 But what of the pus?
 His inquisitive mind wondered further.
 The tip, the sharp end, had been facing outwards.
 Hmm, he uttered, chewing his lip.

 No further information could be retrieved from the sliver, so the doctor encapsulated the specimen, and returned to its origin.
 He swabbed the affected area, cleansing it for further inspection.
 The wound had remained open and had not ceased its secretion of the pale glutinous fluid.
 The doctor swabbed anew and looked closer.
 The eruption on the pale white skin was fiery red, and he could not remember if it had always been so.
 The skin seemed to be parting further, though he could not be sure in the wavering light.
 He leaned closer, so that his heels did not touch the ground and his face was inches away from his patient’s chest.
 Then, it came.
 Viscous like a birth, a pair of antennas wormed their way out of the wound.
 And then, the eyes of a million eyes.
 And the yellow fur and the wings.